waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Tile Traversal Rules
 *   **Verified Impassable:** WALL, COUNTER, MART_SHELF, PC, HEADBUTT_TREE, CUT_TREE (uncut), TV, TOWN_MAP, WINDOW, ROCK, BUOY, VOID, RADIO, INCENSE_BURNER, BOOKSHELF.
-*   **Verified Traversable:** FLOOR, GRASS, TALL_GRASS, LONG_GRASS, WATER/SEA (with Surf).
+*   **Verified Traversable:** GRASS, TALL_GRASS, LONG_GRASS, WATER/SEA (with Surf).
 *   **Verified Warps:** DOOR, CAVE, LADDER, WARP_CARPET_DOWN/LEFT/RIGHT, WARP_PANEL.
 *   **HM Required:** BOULDER (STRENGTH), ROCK_SMASH_BOULDER (ROCK SMASH), WHIRLPOOL.
 *   **One-Way:** PIT (fall), LEDGE_HOP_RIGHT/LEFT/DOWN, FLOOR_UP_WALL (one-way 'up' ledge).
-*   **Special Movement:**
+*   **Special Movement (Corrected):**
-    *   ICE: Slides the player in a cardinal direction until an obstacle is hit.
+    *   ICE: A player on an ICE tile will slide in a chosen direction until they reach the tile immediately preceding an obstacle (WALL, Object, VOID). `FLOOR` tiles are not obstacles and will be slid over.
-    *   FLOOR (on Ice Maps): Acts as a safe stopping point.
-Player can stand on a FLOOR tile and choose their next slide direction without being forced into movement.
+    *   FLOOR (on Ice Maps): Acts as a safe starting point.
+A player can stand on a `FLOOR` tile and choose their direction of movement without sliding.
+If a slide starts from a `FLOOR` tile (by walking onto an adjacent `ICE` tile), the slide will stop on the next `FLOOR` tile it encounters.
 *   **Untested:** COMPUTER, BED, CABINET, SINK, PLANT, unknown, and any tile type with `unknown` in its name.
 My protocol is to test these by attempting to walk into them from all four directions when first encountered.

 ### B. System Bugs & Glitches (Verified)